 There is no firm distinction between my “work” and “personal” life, because my work is so meaningful to me it often does not feel like work!

-I like to weave using a back-strap loom, as my Southern grandmother taught me.
+I like to weave, as my Southern grandmother taught me.
 I write poetry and stories, sing, draw, and dance.
-I studied Afro-Cuban dance for twenty years and am a passionate aficionado of rumba.
+I studied Afro-Cuban folkloric and spiritual dance for twenty years and am a passionate aficionado of Afro-Cuban rumba.
 As a young person I was a semi-professional, award-winning French horn player.

 I am certified in Permaculture design and strive to live an ecologically responsible lifestyle.
 I still climb trees and plant trees.
 I compost.